BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

 than normal antigens and the types of regionprops offered by the PalmettoBUG GUI are limited, so this is not anticipated to be an option that is commonly used.

+**Scatterplots**

+PalmettoBUG has a rudimentary scatterplot option to help visualize the distribution of one channel's expression per cell vs. another channel's expression.
+Note that no gating is possible in PalmettoBUG for these plots, they are only available to aid in visualizing the data.

+**Clustering-to-ClassyMasks**

+If you want to directly visualize the spatial characteristics of a clustering (FlowSOM metaclustering, Leiden, or merging) that you made in the Analysis tab of the program -- especially in Napari -- you can convert the clustering labels to "classy masks".

+Classy masks are created by assigning each unique clustering value to a unique integer value, then creating a copy of the original cell segmentation masks where each cell mask takes on its unique clustering value.
+These converted masks are then written to the /classy_masks folder in the higher-level project directory
+(outside the analysis), along with a table of each cell's clustering label & integer value.
+This is analogous to the classy masks derived from pixel classifiers (see :doc:`UsingPixelClassifier`).
+Classy masks are different than regular segmentation masks because each cell in an image not longer has a unique value -- so cells are no longer uniquely identified -- but instead can share a value if they belong to the same cluster.

+These can be very useful to open in Napari, and overlay with the original image -- allowing you to scroll through the channels of the original image with the classy masks on top to see if cell clustering labels visually make sense with the actual expression of the channels.

+Naturally, this option only works for imaging projects -- not solution-mode / FCS-only projects.

 Links